 The book contains examples of the following tropes:

-- An Aesop: It has an anti-racism aesop and an aesop about accepting otherz cultures.
+- An Aesop: It has an anti-racism Aesop and an Aesop about accepting others' cultures.

-- Character Title: Also used in the episode based on this book.
+- Character Title: The book is called "Yoko" after the titular kitten.
+Also used in the episode based on this book.

 - Distaff Counterpart: Yoko is basically a cat version of Timothy except she's Japanese.

-- Funny Animal: The characters are drawn this way.
+- Funny Animal: The characters are anthropomorphic animals.

-- I Do Not Like Green Eggs and Ham: The main reason why the students dislike her sushi.
+- I Do Not Like Green Eggs and Ham: The main reason why the students dislike her sushi is that they've never had it before.
 Timothy is the only student that actually enjoys Yoko's sushi and doesn't tease.